AdobeDocs/commerce-merchant-services.en/help/payment-services/production.md

 1. Click **Go to Payment Services** to be directed back to the Payment Services home.
 1. [Clear your cache](https://docs.magento.com/user-guide/system/cache-management.html){target="_blank"}.

-   This should be done after every configuration change.
+   Clearing should be done after every configuration change.

 See [Configure Payment Services](configure-admin.md) for more information about configuring Credit Card Fields and PayPal Smart Buttons.

 ## Request payments entitlement from Adobe

-To enable live onboarding you will need to request payments entitlement from Adobe [here](https://magento.com/resources/payment-services).
+To enable live onboarding, you must request payments entitlement from Adobe [here](https://business.adobe.com/resources/payment-services.html).

 >[!IMPORTANT]
 >
->**Live onboarding** will not be accessible until payments entitlement has been approved.
+>**Live onboarding** is not accessible until payments entitlement has been approved.

 ## Complete merchant onboarding

-1. On the _Admin_ sidebar go to **Sales** > **Payment Services**.
+1. On the _Admin_ sidebar, go to **Sales** > **Payment Services**.
 1. Click **Live onboarding**.

-   This option will be visible if you have not yet completed live onboarding for Payment Services.
+   This option is visible if you have not yet completed live onboarding for Payment Services.

    You are presented with a PayPal window.

 1. Continue with the PayPal flow, using your PayPal account credentials (not your sandbox account credentials) or sign up for a new PayPal account.
-1. On the _Admin_ sidebar go to **Sales** > **Payment Services**
+1. On the Admin sidebar, go to **Sales** > **Payment Services**

-   The **Live onboarding** button will no longer be visible and you see a "Live payments pending" text box.
+   The **Live onboarding** button is no longer visible and you see a "Live payments pending" text box.

    In that text box, you may also be asked to confirm your email address with PayPal to complete onboarding.

 1. If you are prompted to confirm your email address, check your email for the confirmation message sent from PayPal and click to confirm your email address.
-1. On the _Admin_ sidebar go to **Sales** > **Payment Services**.
+1. On the Admin sidebar, go to **Sales** > **Payment Services**.
 1. Refresh your browser window.

-   Once your PayPal merchant onboarding is approved, you will see a notification stating that your payment system is currently in sandbox mode and is not processing live payments.
+   When your PayPal merchant onboarding is approved, you should see a notification stating that your payment system is in sandbox mode and is not processing live payments.

    >[!IMPORTANT]
    >